 This leads to three insights: First, in all six choices of focal community species coexist because niche differences overcome fitness differences, confirming the main finding of MCT.
 Second, while structurally very different, predators and mutualists coexist via the same high-level processes.
 That is, despite them being treated very differently, this short analysis suggests that they could be studied together.
-Third, when focusing on predators respectively mutualists (cyan ellipse), these compete with each other for the basal species (Fig. 7.8A, $\mathcal{N} < 1$ ).
-Yet with slightly different parameter values predators respectively mutualists can facilitate each other ( $\mathcal{N} > 1$ ).
+Third, when focusing on predators respectively mutualists (cyan ellipse), these compete with each other for the basal species (Fig. 7.8A, $\mathcal{N} < 1$).
+Yet with slightly different parameter values predators respectively mutualists can facilitate each other ($\mathcal{N} > 1$).
 This may not be too surprising for mutualists, as they both facilitate the same species.
-Predators, on the other hand, facilitate each other because the density of basal species a, which increases density of basal species b, which facilitates predator B. Note, from the predator's point of view, the apparent competition is just plain resource competition.
+Predators, on the other hand, facilitate each other because the basal species compete with each other for resources.
+Predator A reduces the density of basal species a, which increases density of basal species b, which facilitates predator B. Note, from the predator's point of view, the apparent competition is just plain resource competition.
 As a consequence, resource competition can give rise to facilitation.